Alcohol use involves drinking beer, wine, or hard liquor.

 If you are taking medication, including over-the-counter drugs, check with your doctor before drinking alcohol.
 Alcohol can make the effects of many medicines stronger.
 It can also interact with other medicines, making them ineffective or dangerous or make you sick.

-If alcoholism runs in your family, you may be at increased risk of developing alcoholism yourself, so you may want to avoid drinking alcohol altogether.
+If alcohol use runs in your family, you may be at increased risk of developing this disease yourself.
+So, you may want to avoid drinking alcohol altogether.

 CALL YOUR HEALTH CARE PROVIDER IF:

 - You are concerned about your personal alcohol use or that of a family member

 - You are interested in more information regarding alcohol use or support groups

 - You are unable to reduce or stop your alcohol consumption, in spite of attempts to stop drinking

 - Public or private mental health agencies